5 Simple Steps to Effective Cattle Grazing

-Many experts say that you need a minimum of 10 paddocks in a rotational grazing situation to prevent overgrazing.
+Many experts say that you need a minimum of 10 pastures in a rotational grazing situation to prevent overgrazing.
 A higher number is even better.
-Cattle should have enough space; watch the stock density of the paddock, and enough feed.
-When cattle are moved, they should go to the paddock that’s recovered the most, not the closest one.
+Cattle should have enough space; watch the stock density of the pasture, and ensure you have enough feed.
+When cattle are moved, they should go to the pasture that's recovered the most, not the closest one.

 Another way to measure your cattle grazing period is by plant height.
 Again, this will vary depending on the type of grass, but a general rule is to start grazing between 5-10 inches, and stop grazing at 2-4 inch plant height.

 2. Minimize the number of herds.